izxxr/oblate/docs/source/guide/type_validation.rst

 - :class:`typing.NotRequired` (with typed dicts only)

 Type expressions involving only these types will be validated fully.
-If any type expression involves an unsupported type, it would be silently ignored.
+If any type expression involves an unsupported type, it will not be validated.
+A warning will be issued by the library for usage of an unsupported type.

+To suppress unsupported type warning, set :attr:`GlobalConfig.warn_unsupported_type` warning to False.